CobaltFusion/DebugViewPP/README.md

 Expected changes in next version 1.7.x (upcoming ~ Jan 1 2017):
 - bugfixes
-- last version with XP support
+- last version with (official) XP support
 - internal refactoring from boost to C++11/14 constructs
 - no features planned, if you're missing something you need, file an issue!